spectrocloud/librarium/docs/docs-content/tutorials/edge/deploy-cluster-virtualbox.md

 cat user-data
 ```

-The output should contain the value of your Palette registration token assigned to the `edgeHostToken` parameter.
-Below
+The output should contain the value of your Palette registration token assigned to the `edgeHostToken` parameter, as
-is a sample output.
+displayed in the example output below.

 ```text hideClipboard
 #cloud-config